Tinker Hatfield

-Tinker Linn Hatfield, Jr. is an American designer of numerous Nike athletic shoe models, including the Air Jordan 3 through Air Jordan 15, the twentieth-anniversary Air Jordan XX, the Air Jordan XXIII, the 2010 (XXV), the 2015 Air Jordan XX9 (XXIX), and other athletic sneakers including the world's first "cross training" shoes, the Nike Air Trainer.
-Hatfield oversees Nike's "Innovation Kitchen".
-He is Nike's Vice President for Design and Special Projects.
+Tinker Linn Hatfield Jr. (born April 30, 1952) is an American designer of numerous Nike athletic shoe models, including the Air Jordan 3 through Air Jordan 15, the twentieth-anniversary Air Jordan XX, the Air Jordan XXIII, the 2010 (XXV), the 2015 Air Jordan XX9 (XXIX), and other athletic sneakers including the world's first "cross training" shoes, the Nike Air Trainer.
+Hatfield is Nike's Vice President for Design and Special Projects and oversees Nike's "Innovation Kitchen".
 For his many innovative designs and numerous creations over more than three decades, Hatfield is considered a legend of design.

 Early life

-Hatfield was born on April 30, 1952 in Hillsboro, Oregon.
+Hatfield was born on April 30, 1952, in Hillsboro, Oregon.
 He attended Central Linn High School, where he was an exceptionally talented basketball player, an All-State football running back, and an All-American track-and-field star in hurdle events and pole vaulting.
 In 1970, he was recognized as the top high school athlete in the state of Oregon.

 At the University of Oregon, Hatfield studied architecture and continued his track and field career under the coaching of Bill Bowerman, co-founder of Nike.
 He set the university record in the pole vault and placed sixth in that event at the 1976 Olympic trials.
 However, his athletic career was cut short by an injury during his second year at the university.
-He finished his college studies in the fall of 1976 and was awarded a bachelors degree in architecture from the university in 1977.
+He finished his college studies in the fall of 1976 and was awarded a bachelor's degree in architecture from the university in 1977.

-After graduating from college, Hatfield practiced as an architect in Eugene until he joined Nike 1981.
+After graduating from college, Hatfield practiced as an architect in Eugene until he joined Nike in 1981.